jkhatri01/anshulpatel25.github.io/personal_website/content/meetup/amazon_ecs_talentica_meetup.md

 +++

-This meetup discusses basics of Docker containers and how to orchestrate the containers at scale using AWS ECS.
+My meetup talk discusses about basics of Docker containers and how to orchestrate the containers at scale using AWS ECS.

 <!--more-->